 V. Appeal Process

-Award letters will be sent electronically to employees at their campus e-mail addresses at a date to be determined.
-An announcement will be made in the Daily when award letters are sent.
+Award letters will be sent electronically to employees at their campus e-mail addresses on Monday, January 25, 2021.

 Any eligible faculty or professional staff member who is not notified by the President of an award by the designated date should assume that his/her name is not on the preliminary list.
 Employees not scheduled for an award may file an appeal with the Appeals Board.